It was an ordinary Friday morning when I saw my hubby with a thermometer in his hands. “Why? Is he (Rayden) running a temperature?”

-Rayden’s fever did not subside at Day 5 and I urged my hubby to bring him to hospital for a blood test.
+Rayden’s fever did not subside on Day 5 and I urged my hubby to bring him to the hospital for a blood test.
 I was worried that he might have Kawasaki’s Disease (KD).

 The blood test result showed that he had high inflammation level and needed to be admitted for observation and a heart scan because the doctors suspected he might have KD.
 My heart sank when I heard the news and started praying for this little boy.

 His spirits were high despite being in hospital.